Narayana-Rao/PolSAR-tools/paper/paper.md

 # SAR tools Functionality

-The key functionality of **SAR tools** is organized into three modules to handle the data from three different modes of SAR :
+The functionalities of ```SAR tools``` are organized into three modules to handle the data from three different SAR polarization modes.
+The following is the list of the available functions in the ```SAR tool```:

 * Full-pol :
     * Radar Vegetation Index (RVI) [@Kim_2009]